-The causes of the anxiety disorders are not clear, and in some patients, they will remain unknown.
+The causes of anxiety disorders are unclear, and in some patients, they will remain unknown.
 In some other cases, it is possible to spot the root of the problem and discover the anxiety triggers.
 Some causes of anxiety are:

 - Genes: it is possible to inherit the predisposition to develop anxiety from our parents.
 However, this mechanism is unknown, and much more research is needed to clarify genetics’ impact on anxiety.

 - Drugs: some illegal drugs such as LSD, ectasis, amphetamines, or coffee can prompt anxiety.